redux-saga/redux-saga/README.md

   (https://github.com/yelouafi/redux-saga/blob/master/examples/sagaMonitor.js) for usage.

 The `subscribe` argument is used to fulfill `take(action)` effects.
-Each time `subscribe` emits an action to its callbacks, all sagas blocked on `take(PATTERN)`.
-And whose take pattern matches the currently incoming action are resumed with that action.
+Each time `subscribe` emits an action to its callbacks, all sagas blocked on `take(PATTERN)`, and whose take pattern matches the currently incoming action are resumed with that action.

-The matching works as follows

-- If `PATTERN` is undefined or '*'.
-All actions are matched
-- If `PATTERN` is a function, the action is matched if `PATTERN(action)` is true
-- If `PATTERN` is a string, the action is matched if `action.type === PATTERN`
-- If `PATTERN` is an array, `action.type` is matched against all items in the array.

 #Building examples from sources